ryanbae89/news_analyzer/doc/FunctionalDesign.md

 #### Sentiment Analysis

 The sentiment of the inputted text is analyzed and visualized.
-We will also provide a histogram of the sentiments of all of the articles in the dataset grouped by publisher.
+As a stretch use case, we may also provide a histogram of the sentiments of all of the articles in the dataset grouped by publisher.

 #### Topic Insights